brightsign/dev-cookbook/cra-template-brightsign-app/template/README.md

 ## Intro
 This sample shows how you can run a simple Node.js service that hosts an API and a React frontend on the same port.
 You can update the displayed text using the `/text` endpoint.

+## How it works
+The app builds two bundles via Webpack: `frontend.js` and `backend.js`.

+- `backend.js` runs an Express server that serves `index.html` and other static files as well as any API endpoints that you wish to build.
+This is built from the code in `src/server/index.js`.
+- `frontend.js` is built from `src/index.js` and contains all the React dependencies and code. `index.html` loads it from the statically hosted files.

 ## Using the sample